MarcoSchaerfCourses/1794530/README.md

 - There is a lighting source placed at the Sun, as well as ambient light.
 - Environment can be controlled using keyboard and mouse
 - It is possible to select a planet to place the camera behind and follow it around the sun.
+2 buffers are used, one for the solar system, another one for the spaceship.
+The spaceship details are:
+- Comprises of 3 part: the body (parent) and the 2 wings (childs)
+- The shape of the ship is a single trapezoid used for the 3 parts.
+The wings are scaled wider and shorter
+- The body and wings rotate differently when moving forward/backward/sideway.
+- It is fixed on a position in front of the camera